OttoKorhonen/Shoppingcart_backend/README.md

 In order to get a single product by id, use `GET` methon:
 > http://127.0.0.1:5000/api/getproduct/id

-## Update Python and install Pip, Venv
+## Update Python and install Pip & Venv
 In order to update Python on your Linux machine open terminal and enter the following lines into Linux terminal window.

 To update your local package index: